davidsparrow/guitar-magic-mvp-1/README.md

 README

-# 🎬 GuitarMagic Fliipin Awesome!
+# 🎬 GuitarTube - the best guitar learning video platform in the galaxy, sorry Orion.

 Transform your YouTube experience with custom video controls, flipping, and looping features.